Adigunifeloluwa-dev/Employee-Satisfaction-Predictive-Model/README.md

 - [How to Use](#how-to-use)
 - [Contributing](#contributing)

+## Introduction

+Employee satisfaction is vital for organizational success, boosting productivity, motivation, and loyalty.
+Using KNN and random forest classifiers, organizations can analyze factors impacting satisfaction, helping to predict and improve employee contentment, thus reducing turnover and enhancing performance.

 ## Objectives

 - Train machine learning models on employee satisfaction data to predict leave or not.
 - Compare the performance of KNN and Random Forest algorithms in predicting employee satisfaction.
-- Identify the most effective model for future deployment in employe satisfaction assessments.
+- Identify the most effective model for future deployment in employee satisfaction assessments.

 ## Dataset
 The project utilizes the employee satisfaction dataset made available by Tawfik Elmetwally, comprising various parameters relating to an employee